L400-RTI/Training-material/workshop.md

 ##### 1. Datatypes

-Datatypes in Microsoft Fabric RTI are foundational to modeling architecture.
+Datatypes in Microsoft Fabric RTI are foundational to data modeling.
 They define not only how data is stored and queried in KQL-based services like Eventhouse, but also how efficiently that data is joined, filtered, compressed, and consumed downstream (e.g., in Power BI).
 From an architectural perspective, datatypes:

 - Determine compression strategy and extent shaping, impacting storage efficiency and query scan times.
 - Affect join behavior and broadcast strategies in large distributed queries.